 How is this measured?

-- Use the Canadian Community Health Survey to tell us what percent of Peel residents has Moderate or Severe problems with food security.
+- We use the Canadian Community Health Survey to tell us what per cent of Peel residents has Moderate or Severe problems with food security.

 - "Moderate" describes homes with poor quality and quantity of food.